DanteAdam/DanteAdam/README.md

 ### Hi there, my name is Nguyen Duy Tuan 👋
 ### Bio
-- 🔭 I’m currently a senior student and working on AI Lab at the [Faculty of Information Technology, Ton Duc Thang University (Vietnam)](https://it.tdtu.edu.vn/).
+- 🔭 I’m currently a senior student working at the AI Lab at the [Faculty of Information Technology, Ton Duc Thang University (Vietnam)](https://it.tdtu.edu.vn/).
-- 🌱 My research passion is apply to the power of machine learning to advance the fields of natural language processing, data processing.
+- 🌱 My research passion is applied to the power of machine learning to advance the fields of natural language processing, and data processing.
 ### Programming languages and frameworks
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)